Pancreatic cancer

 Surgery to remove the cancer

 Surgical removal (resection) of the tumour is the most common treatment for people with early-stage cancer who are in good health.
-It may also be considered for some stage 3 cancers, usually with chemotherapy (and sometimes radiation therapy) to shrink the tumour first.
-These stage 3 cancers are known as borderline resectable cancers, which means that surgery might be able to remove them.
+It may also be considered for some stage 3 cancers, usually with chemotherapy (and sometimes radiation therapy).

 How the surgery is done